Child Survival Action

 Icon for organizations in different bubbles

-Builds effective partnerships between governments, local partners, civil society, private sector, regional and global organizations, as part of renewed commitment to child survival.
+Builds effective partnerships between governments, local partners, civil society, private sector, regional and global organizations, working across the continuum from pre-pregnancy to childhood.

 Icon for a puzzle